Telejornal (Portuguese TV program)

 Telejornal is the flagship television newscast produced by state-owned public broadcaster Rádio e Televisão de Portugal (RTP).
 It is the longest running program in the history of television in Portugal as it has been broadcast daily since 18 October 1959.

-It aires every day at 20:00 WET/WEST and is simulcast live on RTP1, RTP Internacional, RTP África and RTP Play.
+The program is aired every day at 20:00 WET/WEST and is simulcast live on RTP1, RTP Internacional, RTP África and RTP Play.
 The title translates as tele-journal and is one of the most viewed in the country.
 The term 'Telejornal' in Portugal has become synonymous with television news.

 History

-The predecessor to Telejornal, Jornal de Actualidades, started on 15 February 1957.
+The predecessor to Telejornal, Jornal de Actualidades, started its broadcast on 15 February 1957.